-This home was built by Clay Construction in New Westminster, British Columbia.
+Clay Construction built this home in New Westminster, British Columbia.
 It’s a classic West Coast Contemporary interior design with a mix of chalet and contemporary.
 I love it.
 See the rest of this home here.

-Here are a few elements that separates modern from other designs:
+Here are a few elements that separate modern from other designs:

 - Clean straight lines